-You can raise a grievance with Sakhalin Energy if you believe the Sakhalin-2 project implementation has a detrimental impact on the community, the environment or on quality of your life.
+You can raise a grievance if you believe that the implementation of the Sakhalin-2 Project is having a detrimental impact on a settlement, the environment or on the quality of your life.

-Examples of this may include:
+Examples of this impact may include:

-- negative impacts on yourself or community, e.g. financial loss, physical harm, nuisance from traffic;
+- negative impacts on yourself or your settlement, e.g. financial loss, physical harm, inconveniences related to the intensity of traffic, etc.;

-- dangers to health and safety or the environment;
+- · dangers to health and safety or the environment;

 - failure to comply with standards or legal obligations;

-- · harassment of any nature;
+- harassment of any nature;

 - criminal activity;

-- improper conduct or unethical behaviour;
+- unlawful acts or unethical behaviour;

 - financial malpractice or fraud;

 - attempts to conceal any of these.

 Sakhalin Energy will look into all received grievances.

-Sometimes the company may find that a grievance does not relate to the company's activity under the Sakhalin-2 project.
-In these cases the company will explain it to you in writing.
-In all other cases the company will investigate the facts of adverse effect or noncompliance with standards.
-In case, if these facts will be confirmed, measures will be identified, which might be taken to resolve problem and avoid the incidents occurring again.
+Sometimes the company may find that your grievance is not related to activities under the Sakhalin-2 project.
+In such cases it will be explained to you in writing.
+In all other cases the company will investigate negative impacts or incompliance with standards.

+If such impacts or incompliance is found, the company will identify measures which should be taken to resolve the problem and protect against the incident occurring again.